marmelab/react-admin/docs/NextJs.md

 ## Creating The Admin App Component

 Next, create a `components` directory inside `src`, and an admin App component in `src/components/AdminApp.jsx`:

-**Tips**: If you choose App Router, do not forget to add [the `"use client"` directive](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).
-Why the `"use client"` directive?
-React-admin is designed as a Single-Page Application, rendered on the client-side.
-It comes with various client-side only libraries (emotion, material-ui, react-query) leveraging the React Context API, and cannot be rendered using React Server components.

 ```jsx
 // in src/components/AdminApp.jsx